 Well, apparently I saved the crappy ones for last, since selection number 15 was a joke which I specifically told you kids to avoid.
 (It was Yellow Media, which ended up going bankrupt.
 I foresaw this because Nostradamus is my bitch.)

-Let’s see how my 14 high yielding stocks did compared to the underlying stock market.
+Let’s see how my 14 stretching for yield stocks did compared to the underlying stock market.

 High yielders: 36.9%